 4. Crow / Raven

-These creatures have the bad reputation of being harbingers of death and dark magic.
+These creatures have a bad reputation of being harbingers of death and dark magic.
 However, although they sometimes can bring bad news, they are the personification of truth.
 Crow / Raves in the Sacred bird of Thoth, Great Egyptian God of Wisdom and Magic.
-Moreover, Crow/Raven is sacred to Apollo (the God of Sun), Hera (Queen of the Gods) and Asclepius (God of Medicine).
+Moreover, Crow/Raven is sacred to Apollo (the God of Sun), Hera (Queen of the Gods), and Asclepius (God of Medicine).